sholladay/hapi-doorkeeper/README.md

 > User authentication for web servers

-This [hapi](https://hapijs.com) plugin makes it easy to add a secure login and logout system for your users.
+This [hapi](https://hapijs.com) plugin makes it easy to add a secure login and logout system for your users by integrating [Auth0](https://auth0.com/).

 ## Contents